mestami-eksponat/polycoinpy/README.md

 # polycoinpy

-🚧 Work in progress — future Python library for multi-crypto interaction
+🚧 Work in progress — future Python library for crypto